 Babies will be randomised in the ratio 1:1 to receive either very low dose dexamethasone or a matched placebo.
-Allocation will be masked from the treating clinical team, the baby's family and the trial outcome assessors.
+Allocation will be masked from the baby's family.

 Randomisation will be managed via a secure web-based randomisation facility hosted by the NPEU CTU, University of Oxford, with telephone backup available at all times (24/7, 365 days a year).
 The randomisation program will use a minimisation algorithm to ensure balance between the groups with respect to collaborating hospital, sex, multiple births, gestational age at birth and existing diuretic therapy for the 24 hours prior to randomisation.
 Babies from multiple births will be randomised individually.